A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

 \subsubsection{\textbf{The Sequence Labeling Approaches}}

-The sequence labeling approaches solve entity recognition and relation extraction through shared parameters in an end-to-end manner, as illustrated in Figure \ref{fig:four_decoder_paradigm}(e).
-They perform joint RE by treating entity and relation types as well-designed tags \cite{zheng2017joint} and predict a single tag for each token. \citeauthor{yu2019joint} \shortcite{yu2019joint} tackled the joint entity and relation extraction using an end-to-end sequence labeling framework based on functional decomposition.
-By breaking down the original task into smaller components, the learning process is simplified, resulting in improved overall performance.
-To tackle the overlapping cases, there are some works \cite{yuan2021relation,hillebrand2022kpi,zheng2021prgc,Wang2020TPLinkerSJ,yu2019joint} perform sequence labeling in multi-turn by generating a specific tag sequence for each given relation.
+Sequence labeling approaches solve RE task through shared parameters in an end-to-end manner, as illustrated in Figure \ref{fig:four_decoder_paradigm}(e).
+They perform joint RE by treating entity and relation types as well-designed tags \cite{zheng2017joint} and predict a single tag for each token. \citeauthor{yu2019joint} \shortcite{yu2019joint} tackled the joint RE extraction using an end-to-end sequence labeling framework based on functional decomposition.
+By breaking down the original task into smaller components, the learning process is simplified, resulting in improved overall performance, as presented by the empirical analysis in \cite{yu2019joint}.
+To tackle the overlapping cases, some works \cite{yuan2021relation,hillebrand2022kpi,zheng2021prgc,Wang2020TPLinkerSJ,yu2019joint} perform sequence labeling in multi-turn by generating a specific tag sequence for each given relation.